HumaIlyas/mildew-detection-in-cherry-leaves/README.md

 powdery mildew.<br>
 2 - The client is interested in predicting if a cherry tree is healthy or contains powdery mildew.

+---

-## Hypothesis and how to validate?
+## Hypotheses and how to validate

 In this section are project hypotheses and the methods to validate them.<br>
 1- I suggest that images of cherry leaves with powdery mildew will have enough differences compared to those without the disease in order to train the model with an image dataset.